List of songs written by Jonghyun

-South Korean singer and songwriter Kim Jong-hyun (most often credited as Jonghyun) has written 80 songs, including music for his solo career, his band, and for other artists.
+South Korean singer-songwriter Kim Jong-hyun (most often credited as Jonghyun) has written 80 songs, including music for his solo career, his band, and for other artists.
 He began his musical career in 2008 as a member of the boy band Shinee and later formed the ballad group SM the Ballad.
 Jonghyun made his debut as a songwriter with Shinee's 2009 single "Juliette", which was featured on the extended play Romeo.
 He was inspired by the 1968 film Romeo and Juliet, stating that he deliberately chose "a story which everyone can identify with".
 He began making frequent contributions to Shinee's musical output thereafter.
 Most notably, in 2015, he penned the lyrics to "View", the lead single from Shinee's fourth studio album, Odd.
 The song peaked at number one on South Korea's Gaon Digital Chart and received nominations from the Mnet Asian Music Awards and the Golden Disc Awards.
 Jonghyun garnered acclaim for the lyrics, which were inspired by synesthesia.